Spinal Decompression in Chiropractic Care

-If you experience recurring back or neck pain, spinal decompression in Medford, Long Island could be a solution.
-Spinal Decompression relieves pressure in the spine by using physical manipulation and spinal positioning.
-Spinal decompression is an effective alternative to more invasive spinal surgeries and regular chiropractic adjustments.
+If you experience recurring back pain or neck pain, spinal decompression chiropractic treatment could be a solution.
+Spinal decompression relieves pressure in the spine by using physical manipulation and spinal positioning.
+This treatment is an effective alternative to more invasive spinal surgeries and regular chiropractic adjustments.

 During spinal decompression treatment, you will be strapped onto the decompression table, which will enable it to move as it produces a distraction force onto the specific area of your spine.
 A computer program will control the level of distraction force that is applied, which will be given between intervals of relaxation.
 This method will gently pull your spine apart, to help it elongate, and will create a tiny vacuum in between the different vertebrae to help pull the affected disc back into place.
 Each treatment lasts 30-45 minutes.

 This type of treatment is not like old-fashioned traction tables, which stretched the entire length or section of your spine.
 Instead, innovative technologies used in spinal decompression enables chiropractors to produce a much more precise and accurate treatment, targeting the exact area of injury or degeneration.
 This means that if your whole body becomes tense and your muscles begin to spasm, the decompression table will arrange and adapt itself to your muscles, helping them to release slowly and move them toward a gentle distraction.
 This type of self-adjusting decompression treatment will enable you to experience the maximum results possible and will ensure that your overworked muscles do not get in the way of your progress.

 Decompression for back relief works in very tiny increments.
 Over a period of time, the effectiveness will add up and reshape the affected disc, while promoting healing and allowing the proper flow of fluids and nutrients into the spine.